RavensbourneWebMedia/UX-design/sessions/01/README.md

 <!-- * [What can you learn?](../../README.md#learning-goals) -->

-A few observations from the previous ~~episode~~ unit:
+A few observations from the previous time we met:

 * Blog **regularly** as in week by week, not all in one lump.
 Capture your ideas whilst they're fresh!
-* Publish on a blogging platform like Medium (not on Google Docs).
 * When you reference an external resource (something you've seen, read or learned about somewhere else on the Web) always link to it.
 * Use a spell-checker, like [Grammarly](https://www.grammarly.com).
-* Read your writing out loud.
-It'll help you spot mistakes and make your written thoughts flow.
-Use [Hemingway](http://beta.hemingwayapp.com/) to make your writing bolder and clearer.

 # What is UX?